Nikhil-Bhalerao/Nikhil-s_Portfolio_Projects/SQL Projects/sales in period - walmart/README.md

 # Walmart Sales and Inventory Management Analysis
 ## Objectives
-The Inventory Management and Sales Analysis project aimed to optimize inventory levels, understand product performance, and evaluate sales trends.
+The Inventory Management and Sales Analysis project aimed to optimize inventory levels, understand product performance and evaluate sales trends.
 The key objectives were to:

 Optimize Inventory Levels: Avoid stockouts and overstock situations by analyzing current inventory quantities and identifying low-stock products.